awillats/markdown-cv/index.md

 ### Patents

 `2020`
-System for Automated Analysis of Sleep and Wake States [[link]](https://emoryott.technologypublisher.com/technology/42436)
+System for Automated Analysis of Sleep and Wake States <a href="https://emoryott.technologypublisher.com/technology/42436"><i class="fas fa-file-alt"></i></a>

+Click on the @icn-camera icon to take a screen shot.

 `2020`
-Optical Pressure Treatment through Electrical Stimulation [[link]](https://patents.google.com/patent/US20190001134A1)
+Optical Pressure Treatment through Electrical Stimulation <a href="https://patents.google.com/patent/US20190001134A1"><i class="fas fa-file-alt"></i></a>

 ## Outreach & Mentoring
 `2020-2021`